awkay/easy-i18n/README.md

 ## Building

-The required Gnu Gettext libintl.jar can be obtained by building the GNU gettext package.
-We plan to get it on a Maven repository soon.
-For convenience, the 0.18.2 (requires Java 1.6, as we customized it for performance) is in the libs directory.
-Install it for local maven use with:

-    mvn -Dfile=libintl-0.18.2.jar -DgroupId=gnu.gettext -DartifactId=libintl -Dpackaging=jar -Dversion=0.18.2

 This library uses Maven.
 You can import it into an IDE as a Maven project, or build it from the command line: